-The focus of this course will be the relationships among physical activity, wellness and lifestyle management.
-Emphasis will be placed on the health related fitness components, including: muscular strength and endurance, flexibility, body composition and cardiorespiratory fitness.
-Content will also include a study of health issues and problems as they relate to the individual.
-Candidate completion of the Fitnessgram test is a required component of this course.
+Students will develop a deeper understanding of the relationships among physical activity, wellness, lifestyle management and the eight dimensions of wellness.
+In addition to behavior change theory and the role it plays in changing an individual's approach to physical and mental well-being, emphasis will be placed on health-related fitness components including, muscular strength and endurance, flexibility, body composition, and cardiorespiratory fitness as well as health issues and problems as they relate to the individual and cultures.
 Note: Students may not receive credit for both HSC 215 and PED 225.
+Credits: 3